Understanding cannabidiol (CBD)

 - Edibles.
 Edibles are foods cooked with the cannabis plant, or cannabis-infused oil or butter.
 It’ll take longer to experience symptom relief, but the effects of edibles can last for up to 6 hours.

 - Oil extracts.
 Oils can be applied topically, taken orally, or dissolved under the tongue and absorbed in mouth tissues.

-There may be respiratory risks to smoking or vaping marijuana.
-People with asthma or lung conditions shouldn’t use this method.
-You should also follow dosage instructions carefully, especially with edibles, to avoid negative side effects of taking too much.
+You should also follow dosage instructions carefully, especially with edibles, to avoid the negative side effects of taking too much.

-Cannabidiol is thought to be safe with minimal side effects.
-However, some have noted experiencing the following symptoms after using CBD:
+Cannabidiol is thought to be safe and to have minimal side effects.
+However, some people have experienced the following side effects after using CBD:

-Researchers are still testing the effectiveness of CBD to treat chronic pain disorders and further research is needed.
-There are some success stories with using CBD as a treatment option, but it’s not FDA approved and research has yet to show us the long-term effects of CBD on the body.
+Researchers are still exploring whether CBD can effectively treat chronic pain disorders.
+Further studies are needed.
+There are some success stories, but CBD isn’t FDA-approved for fibromyalgia.
+Also, research has yet to show us the long-term effects of CBD on the body.

-Until the FDA approves this treatment, traditional fibromyalgia treatment is recommended.
+Until more is known, traditional fibromyalgia treatment is recommended.

-If you decide to use CBD products for pain management, be sure to consult with a doctor first to help avoid harmful interactions with your current medications and treatments, along with negative side effects.
+If you decide to use CBD products for pain management, be sure to consult with a doctor first.
+They can help you avoid negative side effects or harmful interactions with your current medications and treatments.

 Is CBD Legal?
 Hemp-derived CBD products (with less than 0.3 percent THC) are legal on the federal level, but are still illegal under some state laws.
 Marijuana-derived CBD products are illegal on the federal level, but are legal under some state laws.
 Check your state’s laws and those of anywhere you travel.
 Keep in mind that nonprescription CBD products are not FDA-approved, and may be inaccurately labeled.